+Subject Sessions What

-SUBJECT SESSIONS WHAT English or EAL English 3 Writing - write for a variety of purposes and audiences Reading - Read a variety of texts Speaking and Listening Cross Curricular Capabilities Maths 3 Numeracy NotebookProblem-solvingBlocked for extension and support Humanities Topics revolving around social and cultural awareness, diversity, global economy and Australian history.
-Science 2 Combination of practical and theoretical components.
-Health / PE 2 Combination of practical and theoretical components.
+English or EAL English 3 Writing - Write for a variety of purposes and audiences

++ Extension Reading - Read a variety of texts

+Speaking and Listening

+Cross Curricular Capabilities

+Mathematics 3 Numeracy Notebook

++ Extension Problem-solving

+Blocked for extension and support

+Launch, Explore, Summarise

+Humanities 2

+Science 2

+Health/PE 2

 Elective A 2 Each semester students will do 4 electives (8 per year).
 These can be selected from English, Maths, Science, Arts, Technology, Humanities, Health/PE, Languages and Community-Based.

 Elective B 2 Each semester students will do 4 electives (8 per year).
 These can be selected from English, Maths, Science, Arts, Technology, Humanities, Health/PE, Languages and Community-Based.

 Elective C 2 Each semester students will do 4 electives (8 per year).
 These can be selected from English, Maths, Science, Arts, Technology, Humanities, Health/PE, Languages and Community-Based.

 Elective D 2 Each semester students will do 4 electives (8 per year).
 These can be selected from English, Maths, Science, Arts, Technology, Humanities, Health/PE, Languages and Community-Based.

-NOTE: Session Length: 70 minutes
+Session Length: 70 minutes